By Molly Patrick

 Dr. Greger took some time out of his busy schedule to chat with me this week.
 Before our chat, I asked over in the Clean Food Dirty Girl private Facebook group if anyone had questions for him, and SO many people had questions.
 I only had 30 minutes with the guy, so if you had a question that didn’t get asked, know that I had every intention to ask.

-Here is my video interview with Dr. Greger.
+Here is my video interview on How Not To Die with Dr. Michael Greger.
 Enjoy!

-Our Plant Fueled Meal Plans are in full force and people are loving them.
+Our whole food plant based meal plans are in full force and people are loving them.
 All of the food in these plans are the foods that Dr. Greger discusses in his videos and in his book – veggies, legumes, whole grains, fruit, nuts, and seeds.

 Here’s what some of our current meal plan customers are saying.

-Today’s plant rich recipe will very likely be one of your new staples – it’s definitely one of mine.
+Today’s whole food plant based recipe will very likely be one of your new staples – it’s definitely one of mine.

 - 1 can of garbanzo beans or 1 1/2 cups // 125g if you have cooked beans that you need to use, drained and rinsed well